 The graph below gives you a rough overview of the main components.

-The VBB is used for local data acquisition and storage, providing remote data communication.
-The data acquisition systems is a rugged industrial design with 240 GB solid state disks (SSD) for maximum robustness and reliability.
-Power usage is average of 50 VA with 350 VA.
+The VBB provides local data acquisition, storage and communications capabilities.
+The data acquisition system is a rugged industrial design with up to 1TB solid state disks (SSD) for maximum robustness and reliability.
+Average power consumption is 30 VA (100 VA peak).

 Motion Reference Sensor

-BMO uses high-end digital six degrees of freedom acceleration sensors.
-The sensors are MEMS-based and acquire acceleration data at a maximum measurement rate.
-The sensor contains 3 accelerometers (x, y, z) and 3 gyroscopes (roll, pitch, yaw).
+BMO uses high-end digital six degrees of freedom motion reference sensors.
+The sensors are MEMS-based and acquire motion data at a rate of 40Hz (up to 200Hz possible).
+Each sensor unit contains 3 accelerometers (x, y, z) and 3 gyroscopes (roll, pitch, yaw).
 The sensors are IP 67 and can handle a maximum impact of 2000G allowing reliable use offshore.

 Integrated Internet Connection

-Capability this delivers two-way communication with BMO’s IT infrastructure through mobile broadband or the vessels/harbour WIFI infrastructure.
+Two-way communication with BMO’s IT infrastructure is provided through a mobile broadband connection and/or the vessel's/harbour's WIFI infrastructure.

 Power Supply Options

-The system has continuous power supply from DC.
+The system requires a continuous power supply from the vessel's DC bus

-The VBB has an external GPS for improved accuracy and AIS GPS connection for redundancy, eliminating single point of failure.
-All GPS measurements are SBAS enabled resulting in sub 2m resolution (depending on atmospheric conditions).
+The VBB has its own GPS unit and can connect to the vessel's AIS and navigation units to provide redundancy.
+GPS measurements are SBAS enabled resulting in sub 2m resolution (depending on atmospheric conditions).

 IP video camera

-When the vessel is equipped with a J1939 compliant engine canbus system BMO can deliver monitoring of critical parameters is sync with the other methods to further enhance the understanding of the offshore operations.
+When a vessel is equipped with a J1939 compliant engine CAN bus system the VBB can record critical engine parameters in sync with other data sources.
+This further enhances the understanding of offshore operations.

 For vessels with larger distances between the sensor location and the location of passenger lounge or of sensitive cargo, BMO has developed a virtual sensor which allows recalculation of measured values to those at any location.
 This allows for robust and cost effective mapping of larger vessels.
 The methodology has been verified against various physical sensors such as the high end Ixblue Octans.